Wasserwecken/bachelorthesis/readme.md

 The composition of the planks and the wood material is applied in two steps.
 First the material has to utilize the plank UV's, then the heightmap is merged with the height of the planks.

-The global UV has been tilled earlies to recreate the planks of the floor.
+The global UV has been tilled in forehand to recreate the planks of the floor.
 Either the global UV or the plank UV can be used as input for the wood material.
 Which UV is used will depend on the related effects.
 While the global UV is in the example untouched, the plank UV is modified to mimic the bending of the planks.
-Therefore the plank UV is used to take the modifications into the wood material.
-The UV is equal for every plank and therefore the wood material.
-To have different version of wood for each plank, the wood material needs a unique seed for each plank.
-As mentioned earlier, by tilling the UV an id for each plank was created, which is now used as seed.
+Therefore the plank UV is used to transfer the modifications into the wood material.
+The problem of using the plank UV’s is that the wood material has for every plank the same appearance, because the UV are all uniform.
+But through the concept of seed propagation this can be solved by utilizing the id of the planks as seed for the wood material.
+This will cause for each plank different random values for the underlying algorithms.

-The information of plank and wood heights is merged by scaling the height of the wood and substracting it from the plank height.
-This approach provides full control over intensity of the wood structure represented in the planks.
-Finally the values of the merge heightmap have to be clamped, because the subtracting will cause values below zero between the planks.
-The approach ensures in addition addition the linearity of the plank and wood height, which would not be given by a multiplication.
-Nonetheless, the merge algorithm depends on the required result, where the multiplication might be preferred.
+To merge the information of plank and wood heights, the applied approach is achieved by scaling the wood information and subtracting it from the plank height.
+This provides full control over the intensity of the wood structure through the scaling that is represented in the planks.
+Finally the values of the merged heightmap have to be clamped, because the subtracting will cause values below zero between the planks.
+The approach ensures in addition the linearity of the plank and wood height information, which would not be given by a multiplication.
+Nonetheless, the merge algorithm depends on the required result, where multiplication might be preferred on other materials or heights.

-## Deriving from height
-As mentioned earlier, the height of the surface is the most perceptible feature of a surface.
-Therefore the recreation of the surface is the most time consuming part of creating a procedural material.
-But once created and the structure is establish, all other properties of a surface which have to feed the lightning model can be derived from the height, which takes only a fraction of the effort.
+## Height derivations
 The amount of properties and the way of derivation from the heightmap depends on the lightning model.
-The chosen lightning model is based on Disney's paper for physically based shading [(B01)].
-The procedural material will feed the albedo and roughness parameter beside the height displacement.
+The chosen lightning model for the example is based on Disney's paper for physically based shading [(B01)].
+The procedural material will feed the albedo and roughness parameter besides the height displacement.

 ### Color
-The color of the surface of the floor from the example is mainly influenced by two parts.
-First, by the wood itself and then by the different planks and environment.
+The color of the floor is reassembled in three steps: First, by the wood itself and then by the different planks and finally through environment.

 ![alt][Figure19]
 > *[Figure19] Left to right: wood structure, burned cigarette spots, generated surface color, render, reference photo*

 Colorizing the wood material is quite straight forward.
-The generated height is used as interpolation value between two brownish colors which represent the darkest and brightest color of the wood.
-To refine the distribution between bight and dark colors, the heightmap was eased to show more bright than dark values.
+The generated height is used as an interpolation between two brownish colors which represent the darkest and brightest color of the wood.
+To refine the distribution between bright and dark colors, the heightmap was eased to show more bright than dark values.

 The color information is then utilized by the floor layout, where the existing heightmap of the floor is simply multiplied to the color.
 This is possible due to specific coincidences.
-First, the gabs between the planks are filled with deep black dust, which will match the color of the heightmap on this position where the lowest points of the material is represented by zero.
-Then second coincidence is the height variation of the planks to mimic the bend.
+First, the gaps between the planks are filled with deep black dust, which will match the color of the heightmap on this position where the lowest points of the material are represented by zero.
+Then the second coincidence is the height variation of the planks which mimic the bend.
 Every plank will have a small color variation to other ones, because not every plank is manufactured from the same trunk and position.
 By multiplying the height information with albedo, the color variation for each plank and the dust is achieved.

 Finally the cigarette burns are added to the surface color.
-The spots are reassembled, like the branches in the wood structure, as circles with random position, size and strength on a tilled UV.
+The spots are reassembled, like the branches in the wood structure, as circles with random position, size and strength on a tiled UV.
 This mask is then used to blend between a reddish dark brown, to mimic nearly burned wood, and the existing albedo.

 ### Roughness
 The roughness parameter of the lighting model controls the diffusion of light.
-In general the floor from the reference photo is a very rough surface because of the shoes from guests.
-The shoes will cause deposits of dirt and brush up the surface of the wood.
+In general the floor from the reference photo is a very rough surface mainly because of wearing through dirty shoes.
+The shoes also cause deposits of dirt and brushing the surface of the floor.

 ![alt][Figure20]
 > *[Figure20] Left to right: Roughness map, render, reference photo*

 To simulate the different levels of roughness in the example surface, the heightmap as it is will be utilized, because dirt deposits are located in lower places of the surface.
-There fore the height is inverted and remapped to cover a small range in the higher level of roughness.
+Therefore the height is inverted and remapped to cover a small range in the higher level of roughness.

-## Further iterations
-Once a procedural material feeds all the parameters of the lighting model, further iteration on the details can be made.
-Right now the example has a comic appearance.
-This can be improved by using the information from the analysis.